Frequently Asked Questions

 I am a prospective student, how do I apply?

 All students who confirm an offer of admission to Carroll University are automatically invited to apply.
 With the confirmation letter you will also receive a link to the application for the Honors Program.
-In addition, admission counselors recommend talented students to the Program who demonstrated extraordinary leadership potential.
+In addition, admission counselors recommend talented students to the Program who have demonstrated extraordinary leadership potential.
 If you are among them, you will be invited to apply before an offer is made.

 I am already a student at Carroll, can I apply?